 Graduate students at Mount Allison are typically supported financially by stipends.

-The minimum base stipend for full-time graduate studies is $19,000/year (including Teaching Assistantships).
+The minimum base stipend for full-time graduate studies is $19,000/year (including Teaching Assistantships, which are valued at $3,000 per year).

-Incoming students should discuss stipend and scholarship opportunities with their supervisor in advance of commencing their studies.
+Incoming students should discuss stipend, scholarship and teaching assistant opportunities with their supervisor in advance of commencing their studies.

 Note: As of 2024, international applicants for graduate studies in Canada will need to demonstrate they have $20,635 (CDN), in addition to their first year of tuition and travel costs.